top of page

 • 2 min read

 Hi!
-I'm Macayla, a graphic designer and a 2026 bride-to-be, diving headfirst into the world of DIYs!
-If you're anything like me, you have a million pinterest boards, a mindful budget, and a vision you're not willing to compromise on.
+I’m Macayla—a graphic designer and 2026 bride figuring this all out in real time.
+If you’re anything like me, you probably have a million Pinterest boards, a thoughtful budget, and a vision you’re not willing to compromise on.

 Macayla Treacy, Canva Template